Guidance about coronavirus (COVID-19) related financial difficulties in charities and how to work through them.

 - cancelling contracts where costs currently outweigh benefits.
 Check if there are any penalty charges and whether there is any option of waiving these.

-- using the government’s job retention scheme will cover the cost of 80% of the salaries of any staff who will not be needed to deliver services
+- using the government’s job retention scheme will cover some of the cost of the salaries of any staff who will not be needed to deliver services

 Whatever level of activity you decide on, other options for reducing costs include: